All Episodes

 I don't agree with that.

-Sometimes the other team has an idea that's pretty good.
+And we ought to say occasionally, sometimes the other team has an idea that's pretty good.

-Well let's use it.
+Well, let's use it.

 And we watch men and women in Washington and in our state governments and in our local governments bash each other over the head relentlessly just because they're in different parties.